tofflemire/tofflemire.github.io/pages/spectroscopy.md

 Conference proceedings can be found <a href='/local_files/tofflemire_sfst.pdf' target='blank'>here</a>.

 ### Ongoing Work
 With almost 6000&#8491; of high-resolution wavelength coverage, there are many features to explore across our temporal observing sequence.
+We are currently exploring the rest of this rich data set.

 ## SALT/HRS Reductions
+As a new instrument, HRS does not have a fully developed reduction pipeline.
+There are a few aspects of the instrument that makes an optimal spectral extraction not straightforward.
+The page linked <a href=''>here</a> chronicals my reduction scheme for HRS data.